Industry News

 The main collaboration challenges in marketing teams

-1. Imprecise briefs that complicate communication projects
+1. Inaccurate briefs that complicate communications projects

 2. A poorly shared strategic vision